Last Updated on January 16, 2021 by Nina Ahmedow

 Obviously, the Swiss Guard is not the main attraction in Vatican City.
 There’s so much to see in this tiny country.
 The Pope, St. Peter’s Square, St. Peter’s Basilica, and the Vatican Museum are all major reasons for people to visit.
 But I still think that the world’s smallest army is worth seeing.
 If only to take a picture or two.

 For those who are already in the Vatican City, I think the uniforms of the Swiss Guard that are reminiscent of the Renaissance add a nice pop of color.
 A trip to the Vatican City can often be exhausting with all the people, the impressive basilica, and the breathtaking art.
 On my trips to the tiniest country in the world, I felt like the Swiss Guard brightened up the atmosphere.
-For more activities in Rome check out my tips for fun things to do in Rome.
+Check out my photos from Rome, and for more activities in Rome check out my tips for fun things to do in Rome and my vegan guide to Rome.